mmonfils/neighborhood-lab-dsm/front-porch-manual/block-playbook.md

 ### 2. Guarding Our Privacy and Independence

 * **No Digital Tracking:** We never put our shared spreadsheet on public internet databases, mapping software, or corporate cloud links where companies can scrape our personal details.
 * **Keep Data Local:** The physical paper sheets and local files stay strictly with the households participating on this exact block grid.
+Independent local competence keeps our information secure.
-* **Protecting Our Space:** If city groups, political organizations, or institutional programs ask for our block maps or data lists, we politely say no. This network belongs to the neighbors, not outside bureaucracies.
+* **Protecting Our Space:** If city groups, political organizations, or institutional programs ask for our block maps or data lists, we politely say no. This network belongs strictly to the households on this block grid.
 * **Handling Misunderstandings:** If someone tries to hoard tools or take advantage of the network, we do not call outside authorities.
-Two neighbors simply walk over, have a quiet chat on the porch, and remind them that the network runs on mutual respect.
+Two neighbors simply walk over, have a quiet chat on the porch, and remind them that the network runs on mutual respect and neighborly goodwill.

 ### 3. Step-by-Step Organizing Guide